Jetsurf/jet-bot/README.md

  - !splatnetgear : Gets all of the current gear for sale on SplatNet
  - !github : Displays my github link

+Splatoon 2 Splatnet Commands

+The following commands require you to DM the bot with !token and follow the instructions

+ - !rank : Shows your ranks in the ranked gamemodes
+ - !stats : Shows various stats from your gameplay
+ - !order ID : The !splatnetgear command gives you 'ID to buy' run this with that ID to place an order in the splatnet store

 The following command requires 3 roles to be in place.
 Americas - Europe - Japan/Asia